This article was updated on Oct. 5, 2018.

-For instance, under the FLSA, when a nonexempt employee works more than 40 hours per week, the employer must pay workers "at a rate not less than time and one-half their regular rates of pay," according to the U.S. Department of Labor.
+For instance, under the FLSA, when a nonexempt employee works more than 40 hours per week, the employer must pay workers "at a rate not less than time and one-half their regular rates of pay," according to the DOL.
 Individual states have their own overtime requirements that may require more generous compensation.
-Timekeeping is vital because small-business owners can face compliance penalties and fines if overtime is not tracked or paid correctly for their hourly employees.
+Timekeeping is vital because small business owners can face compliance penalties and fines if overtime is not tracked or paid correctly for their hourly employees.

 Proposed Overtime Changes

-Despite current FLSA standards, it is important to note that the Department of Labor recently proposed a rule that would increase salary level requirements for white-collar and highly compensated employees and expand overtime pay protections.
-This is something small-business owners should keep in mind when planning time-tracking initiatives, since it could affect a greater number of employees.
+Despite current FLSA standards, it is important to note that the DOL proposed a rule that would increase salary level requirements for white-collar and highly compensated employees and expand overtime pay protections.
+This is something small business owners should keep in mind when planning time-tracking initiatives, since it could affect a greater number of employees.